What is a nebulizer?

 - Always have an extra nebulizer cup and mask or mouthpiece in case you need it.

-- Store your medicines in a cool, dry place.
-Check them often.
+- Medications should be stored in a cool, dry place.
+Some may require storage in darkness.
+Follow the directions from the pharmacist or manufacturer.
+Check medications often.
 If they have changed color or formed crystals, throw them away and replace them with new ones.

 - All equipment for your nebulizer therapy can be obtained through your equipment supplier.